viresh-ratnakar/exolve/README.md

 Exolve supports diagramless puzzles, where the blocked squares are not identified and the solver has to figure out their locations.
-In fact, exolve supports partially diagramless puzzless, where only some squares or some partial area of the grid does not show where its blocked squares are.
-While solving such a puzzle, the solver can press the space bar in a diagramless cell to posit that it is a blocked square (the dark square character—⬛—will get placed in that square.
-It can be deleted just like any other regular entry.
+In fact, exolve supports *partially* diagramless puzzless, where only some squares or some partial areas of the grid do not show where the blocked squares are.
+While solving such a puzzle, the solver can press the space bar in a diagramless cell to posit that it is a blocked square (the dark square character, ⬛, will get placed in that square.
+It can be deleted just like any other regular entry).
 Further, when a user enters or clears a blocked square in a diagramless cell, the appropriate action will also be taken in the square that is the symmetric counterpart of the current square.

-If the setter has provided the location of one or more ninas (through exolve-nina sections), then an additional button control, *Show ninas*, gets shown, for the solver to see where the ninas arore.
+If the setter has provided the location of one or more ninas (through exolve-nina sections), then an additional button control, *Show ninas*, gets shown, for the solver to see where the ninas are.
 The button can be clicked again to hide the nina locations.

 If the setter has asked additional questions in the puzzle (through